The Cigna Group: Public relations and lobbying

 Cigna spent more than $4.4 million from 2005 to 2009 on lobbying to attain legislation that the company favors.
-This includes $720,000 spent in 2009 alone, when it had 20 lobbyists at five firms working on their behalf.
+This includes $720,000 spent in 2009 alone, when it had 20 lobbyists at five firms working on its behalf.

 In 2008, the head of Cigna's public relations, Wendell Potter, resigned, becoming a whistleblower who gave testimony in 2009 to the U.S. Senate Committee on Commerce, Science and Transportation in favor of reform of the health care industry.